Projects About Thinking Careers News Contact

 Bank Station Capacity Upgrade

-London Underground's Bank Station, at the heart of the City of London, is amongst the busiest; a key destination and the interchange between numerous different lines that has grown organically over more than 100 years.
+London Underground's Bank Station is amongst the busiest; a key destination and the interchange between numerous different lines that has grown organically over more than 100 years.

 Until recently, surface access was inadequate and a maze of connecting tunnels linked the different lines in a haphazard way that made wayfinding difficult for passengers.
 The Bank Station Capacity Upgrade was a ten year initiative to design out these inadequacies and make a station fit for 21st Century travel and rising passenger numbers.